 Plus500 does not charge commission on trades, rather its trading fees is factored into the spreads.
 When it comes to fees, Plus500 is transparent; there are no hidden fees.
 The broker has variable spreads that depends on the trading instrument and are constantly adjusted according to the market spread.

 When you close a trade and the profits or losses realized is in another currency that is not your account currency, Plus500 converts it to your account currency and charges a conversion fee of 0.7%.
 Swap fees are charged or paid for open positions that are left overnight.
-Generally, the broker’s fees are average when compared to other competitors.
+Generally, the broker’s fees are average when compared to other competitors such as eToro.

 Plus500 does not designate account types with special deposit limits and conditions for each type.
 However, European clients can be classified as retail or professional clients.